s3ansh33p/atr25_challenge/README.md

 Custom challenge type plugin for CTFd, inspired by Wordle, used in ComSSA's 2025 ATR.
+Supports keypress and on-screen keys.
+Uses NYT code as referenced in `view.html`.

 1. Place the `atr25_challenge` folder in your CTFd `CTFd/plugins/` directory.
 2. Restart your CTFd server.